aoblepia/aoblepia.github.io/_pages/about.md

 ## Updates

-After a super fun and productive summer in Seattle with SpaceX Starlink, I will be completing my final year in Electrical Engineering at the University of Notre Dame.
+After a great summer in Seattle with SpaceX Starlink, I will be completing my final year in Electrical Engineering at Notre Dame!